-Theme NO. Action Priority Identity TM1.1 Build a strong identity based on the river corridor, and the unique qualities of the local area (refer to DW1.1 to 1.4).
-For Tamahere, consider the gully network, Wiremu Tamihana (celebrating heritage), and the markets. Тор Nature TM2.1 Support Mangaone Stream revegetation efforts and the construction of a walking and cycleway along this stream (1) (also refer to TM7.3). Тор Communities TM4.1 Support the Zero Waste initiative at the Hub as a start of possible wider local initiative.
+Theme NO. Initiatives Priority Identity TM1.1 Build a strong identity based on the river corridor, and the unique qualities of the local area (refer to DW1.1 to 1.4).
+For Tamahere, consider the gully network, Wiremu Tamihana, and the markets.
+Refer Nature TM2.1 Support progressing Mangaone Stream revegetation and the construction of a walking and cycleway along it (1).
+High Communities TM4.1 Support the Zero Waste initiative at the Hub as a start of possible wider local initiative.
 Medium Growth TM5.1 Investigate whether the land bounded by SH21, Tamahere Drive and the proposed southern links route should be rezoned from rural to Village (2).
 Medium Economy TM6.1 Support activation of the Hub development (3).
 High TM6.2 Support local employment initiatives.
-Consider the quarry (needs commercial rights), elderly housing, leveraging off cycle route, retail in the new commercial hub, Southern Fresh Foods, home-based employment Medium TM6.3 Facilitate a plan to rotate the location of the local markets between the current location at the church and the reserve in Matangi in order to increase frequency (4).
-High TM6.4 Identify if, how much, and where, possible additional employment land for office development is needed beyond the zoning in the Proposed District Plan.
-Low
+Consider the quarry (needs commercial rights), elderly housing, leveraging off cycle route, retail in the new commercial hub, Southern Fresh Foods, home-based employment Low TM6.3 Facilitate a plan to rotate the location of the local markets between the current location at the church and the reserve in Matangi in order to increase frequency (4).
+Medium TM6.4 Identify if, how much, and where, possible additional employment land for office development is needed beyond the zoning in the Proposed District Plan.
+High TM6.5 Identify if, how much, and where, possible additional employment land for retail development is needed beyond the zoning in the Proposed District Plan.
+High